 1. Group Policy Editor

-This is the easiest solution one can follow to enable/disable Windows 10 fast user switching feature.
+This is the easiest solution one can follow to enable or disable Windows 10 fast user switching feature.
 This method won’t break any of your system functionalities.
 So, we recommend you to follow this method (unless you are an advanced user).

 Here’s what you need to do: